BastiPaeltz/ansible-openvpn/README.md

 ## Client state syncing

 When you run the `sync_clients.yml` playboook it will sync the desired state (which clients are in the `valid_clients` list, by default "phone" and "laptop") with the current state (which clients are currently valid on the OpenVPN host).
 Clients that are not desired but currently valid will be revoked.
 Clients that are desired but currently not present on the OpenVPN host will be created/added.
 **NOTE**: Once you revoke a client, it is NOT possible to make it valid again, so I suggest using somewhat unique names as `valid_clients`.

 By default once you run the `sync_clients.yml` playbook it will first tell you which clients it will add and revoke before doing it, you will have to manually confirm before it proceeds.
 You can disable this prompt by setting `prompt_before_syncing_clients` to `false`.

     ansible-playbook playbooks/sync_clients.yml -i inventories/my_project/hosts.ini

 After the playbook finished, the credentials will be in the `fetched_creds/` directory after the playbook finished succesfully.
+You'll be prompted for the private key passphrase, this is stored in a file ending in `.txt` in the client directory you just entered in the step above.
 Try connecting to the OpenVPN server:

     cd fetched_creds/[inventory_hostname]/[client name]/
     openvpn [client name]-pki-embedded.ovpn

-This way you can maintain state of your clients, even on different hosts if you wanted, see [Targeting multiple hosts](#targeting-multiple-hosts) and [State Management](#How-to-use-this-to-manage-state).
+With the `sync_clients.yml` playbook you can maintain state of your clients, even on different hosts, see [Targeting multiple hosts](#targeting-multiple-hosts) and [State Management](#How-to-manage-state).

 ## Adding clients manually